Isaac-Fate/Isaac-Fate/README.md

 In my spare time, I continuously review mathematics and document my findings in comprehensive notebooks.
 This practice not only reinforces my understanding but also demonstrates my commitment to continuous learning and knowledge dissemination.

-I am excited to embark on a PhD journey that will allow me to delve deeper into these research areas and contribute to the advancement of knowledge.

 ## Real-World Projects